PEX Information – Everything you need to know about PEX Plumbing

 Insert ProPex fitting into tube.

-SSC Method
+3. SSC (Stainless Steel Clamp) Method

 Everything you need to make a PEX connection using the SSC clamp method.